onzag/itemize/docs/advanced/text-specs.md

 ### Complete UI Handler

 Text in templating mode can provide a whole custom ui handler for the given component, a whole complete UI handler allows for full modification and control over a given node and it's given by `data-ui-handler` where the value is one of the values given by the templating object

+You can pass args to the ui handler by using `data-[name]` in order to pass those arguments as props, technically all the data attributes get passed as props to the handler

 ```html
 <div data-ui-handler="myRepeatHandler" data-amount="10"><span>repeat</span></div>